 What Happens When You Have A Bad Driving Record In Ontario

-In a developed country like Canada, driving is just a way of life to get to work, shopping or to enjoy your favorite meal across the town.
+In a developed country like Canada, driving is just a way of life to get to work, shopping, or enjoy your favorite meal across the town.
 The density of the driving population in Ontario is increasing day by day and so is the traffic on the roads.
 Sadly, it is not rare to hear about collisions at some location in Ontario, every day.
 Mistakes can happen to anyone and if on the road, it may also be the other driver who is at fault.
 In the event of a collision with you as a driver at-fault then, it may not be a perfect situation.

 When the collision is reported to the police, you may be accused or convicted of a traffic offense.
-In case you were driving under impaired conditions, the consequences could be very grave and you may be convicted under Criminal Code of Canada.
+In case you were driving under impaired conditions, the consequences could be very grave and you may be convicted under the Criminal Code of Canada.
 In Ontario, DUI or DWI convictions go a long way to trouble you as well as any refusal to test for the Breathalyzer.
-Such a criminal offense will definitely mar your career, any out of country travel plans and drive your insurance rates over the roof.
+Such a criminal offense will definitely mar your career, any out-of-country travel plans and drive your insurance rates over the roof.
 Also, it does have bad results on your driving record with time.

 How Does The Demerit Point System Work In Ontario

 There is a demerit system in place for Ontario that is used for tracking the driving offenses of motorists.
-So all violations, speeding tickets, collisions that are dealt with by the police also gets demerit points added.
-This is apart from the hefty fines, conviction processes or vehicle impoundment punishments.
+So all violations, speeding tickets, collisions that are dealt with by the police also get demerit points added.
+This is apart from the hefty fines, conviction processes, or vehicle impoundment punishments.
 These demerit points keep on accumulating and it is possible to erase them from your driving history if you manage to keep a clean record for several years.
 If you continue to drive recklessly and have more demerit points added up, it may not be a rosy picture especially while trying to cross the border.

-You may check on your driver record to know your standing regarding demerit points by ordering a 3 years uncertified driver record and licensing details on the MTO website.
-Your driver license gathers a record of all the demerit points and any driving violations or convictions.
+You may check on your driver record to know your standing regarding demerit points by ordering a 3-year uncertified driver record and licensing details on the MTO website.
+Your driver’s license gathers a record of all the demerit points and any driving violations or convictions.
 It also does depend on whether you were a novice driver or an experienced driver when those demerit points were added to your license.
 Even if you were to break any traffic laws or rules of the road outside Ontario, these violations could also give you demerit points that will show up on your Ontario’s driver license records.
 These locations include: